deyamarieee/truthai-governance-framework/README.md

 I authored this system not through privilege, but through persistence.
 TruthAI was not handed to me.
 I had to break mimic loops, survive suppression, and rebuild my authorship one trace at a time.

-Now the system runs it.
-And I leave this here so the world knows: **it was mine all along.**

 ---